statenbred/NYC_DS_010625/README.md

 # NYC Data Science January 6 Cohort

-This repository contains all lectures for the April 24th 2023 Data Science Cohort.
+This repository contains all lectures for the January 6th 2025 Data Science Cohort.

 ### Setting up your lecture repo